Edappadi K. Palaniswami: Chief minister (2017–2021)

 On 15 August 2018, Palaniswami announced a 2% sub-quota in select government jobs and State Public Sector Undertakings for national, state, and international-level medal-winning sportspersons in games organised by recognised federations, later increasing it to 3% on 16 October 2018.
 His administration was lauded for its preparedness and efforts to tackle the Cyclone Gaja that hit Tamil Nadu in November 2018.
 In August 2019, Palaniswami introduced dedicated patrol vehicles (Amma patrol) to ascertain the security of women and children in public places.
+On 19 November 2018, three AIADMK members convicted in the Dharmapuri bus burning case were released prematurely by the Government of Tamil Nadu.
+The Governor had earlier returned the file seeking remission, however, the state government resubmitted it, after which the Governor granted approval.